Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/01_salmon_idx.md

 !!! warning "Hidden files in the work directory"

     Remember that the pipeline’s results are cached in the work directory.
-In addition to the cached files, each task execution directories inside the work directory contains a number of hidden files:
+In addition to the cached files, each task's execution directory inside the work directory contains a number of hidden files:

       * `.command.sh`: The command script run for the task.
-      * `.command.run`: The command wrapped used to run the task.
+      * `.command.run`: The command wrapper used to run the task.
       * `.command.out`: The task’s standard output log.
       * `.command.err`: The task’s standard error log.
       * `.command.log`: The wrapper execution output.